Tinubu Launches Nigeria Police Force Green Initiative

 “Sustainable waste management practices are key to creating a healthier, more resilient environment.
 Our ministry is fully committed to backing this initiative and will work closely with the Nigerian Police Force to provide necessary resources and expertise,” the minister stated.

-He highlighted existing partnerships, including a recent collaboration with the Nigerian Defence Academy, as an example of the government’s commitment to environmental projects, even as he encouraged all members of the Nigerian Police Force to actively embrace green practices.
+He highlighted existing partnerships, including a recent collaboration with the Nigerian Defence Academy, as examples of the government’s commitment to environmental projects, even as he encouraged all members of the Nigerian Police Force to actively embrace green practices.

-He stated the plans by NASENI to mobilise financing and technical assistance to modernise police workshops nationwide, including the repair and activation of non-operational police assets.
+He hinted at plans by NASENI to mobilise financing and technical assistance to modernise police workshops nationwide, including the repair and activation of non-operational police assets.